Health Studies, B.A.

 Shape Your Degree

-- The flexible curriculum, including an online degree option, provides Health Studies students the opportunity to supplement their core classwork with electives in areas of interest to prepare for a range of pre-professional and graduate programs including nursing, public health and healthcare administration.
+- The flexible curriculum, including numerous online course options, provides Health Studies students the opportunity to supplement their core classwork with electives in areas of interest to prepare for a range of pre-professional and graduate programs including nursing, public health and healthcare administration.

 Take Advantage of Experiential Learning Opportunities